KSDaemon/Loowy/README.md

 Options keys description:

+* **debug**.
+Default value: false.
+Enable to print some debugging info.
 * **autoReconnect**.
 Default value: true.
 Enable autoreconnecting.
 In case of connection failure, Loowy will try to reconnect to WAMP server, and if you were subscribed to any topics, or had registered some procedures, Loowy will resubscribe to that topics and reregister procedures.
 * **reconnectInterval**.
 Default value: 2(s).
 Reconnection Interval in seconds.
 * **maxRetries**.
 Default value: 25.
 Max reconnection attempts.
-After reaching this value [disconnect()](#disconnect) will be called
+After reaching this value [disconnect()](#disconnect) will be called.
 * **transportEncoding**.
 Default value: json.
 Transport serializer to use.
-Supported 2 values: json|msgpack.
+Supported 2 values: "json"|"msgpack".
 * **realm**.
 Default value: nil.
 WAMP Realm to join on server.
 See WAMP spec for additional info.
+* **helloCustomDetails**.
+Default value: nil.
+Custom attributes to send to router on hello.
+* **authid**.
+Default value: nil.
+Authentication (user) id to use in challenge.
+* **authmethods**.
+Default value: {}.
+Array of strings of supported authentication methods.
+* **onChallenge**.
+Default value: nil.
+Callback function.
+Is fired when wamp server requests authentication during session establishment.
+This function receives two arguments: auth method and challenge details.
+Function should return computed signature, based on challenge details.
+See [Challenge Response Authentication](#challenge-response-authentication) section and [WAMP Spec CRA][] for more info.
 * **onConnect**.
-Default value: undefined.
+Default value: nil.
 Callback function.
 Fired when connection to wamp server is established.
 * **onClose**.
-Default value: undefined.
+Default value: nil.
 Callback function.
 Fired on closing connection to wamp server.
 * **onError**.
-Default value: undefined.
+Default value: nil.
 Callback function.
 Fired on error in websocket communication.
 * **onReconnect**.
-Default value: undefined.
+Default value: nil.
 Callback function.
 Fired every time on reconnection attempt.
+* **onReconnectSuccess**.
+Default value: nil.
+Callback function.
+Fired every time when reconnection succeeded.

 [Back to TOC](#table-of-contents)